runarorama/dice/README.md

 # dice
-A Scala library for rolling dice and analyzing probability distributions.
+A Scala library for statistical modelling and analyzing probability distributions.
 Provides the type `Dice` which has a rich algebra for combining die rolls.

+While this is not primarily for generating random numbers with dice, it does allow you to sample the distributions to "roll" the dice.

 Examples: